-As a research institution, MIT has played a fundamental role in the development and history of computing.
+MIT has of course played a foundational role in the development and history of computing.
 Since the 1940s, the Institute has excelled in the creation and production of software and software-based artifacts.
 Project Whirlwind, Sketchpad, and Project MAC are just a few of the monumental research computing projects conducted here.
 As such, the Institute Archives & Special Collections has over time acquired a significant number of materials related to software developed at MIT.

 In our quest to understand how software may be used (and made useful) as an institutional asset, we engaged in a two-pronged approach.
-First, we aimed to identify the types of software that MIT might provide access to.
+First, we aimed to identify the types of software that MIT may consider providing access to What are the different functions and purposes that software at MIT is created used, and reused for?
 Second, we aimed to understand more about the active practices of researchers creating, using, and/or reusing software.
-What function or purpose was software being created, used, and/or reused for?
-We thought that framing our research in this way might help us develop a robust understanding of both existing practices and potential user needs.
-At the same time, we also recognized that identifying and exposing potential "pain points" could guide and inform future curation strategies.
+We anticipated that this combined approach might help us develop a robust understanding of existing practices and potential user needs.
+At the same time, we recognized that identifying and exposing potential pain points could potentially guide and inform future curation strategies.
 After an initial period of exploratory work, we identified representative software cases found in various pockets across the MIT campus.

 Collection #1: The JCR Licklider Papers and the GRAPPLE software

-Materials in The JCR Licklider Papers were first acquired by the Institute for Special Archives and Collections in 1996.
+Materials in the collection were first acquired by the Institute for Special Archives and Collections in 1996.
 Licklider was a psychologist and renowned computer scientist who came to MIT in 1950.
 He is widely hailed as an influential figure for his visionary ideas around personal computing and human-computer interaction.

 In my exploration of archival materials, I looked specifically at boxes 13-18 in the collection, which contained documentation about GRAPPLE, a dynamic graphical programming system developed while Licklider was at the MIT Laboratory for Computer Science.
 According to the user manual, the focus of GRAPPLE on “the development of a graphical form of a language that already exists as a symbolic programming language.”
 Programs could be written using computer-generated icons and then monitored by an interpreter.